 Defence of care assistant who was accused of murdering one of her elderly clients in her own home.
 Entire prosecution case was focused upon disproving the defendant’s account that she and the deceased had been attacked by an unknown intruder.
 Involved expert evidence regarding the staging of a crime scene.
 Case also involved significant financial evidence regarding the defendant’s dire financial position.
 Led by John Elvidge KC.

 Defence of man accused of killing partner.
 Complex medical and bad character issues.
-Led by Nick Lumley QC.
+Led by Nick Lumley KC.

 Defence of 17 old boy for murder.
-Led by Paul Greaney QC.
+Led by Paul Greaney KC.

 Successful defence of a man for historic sexual offences at the Central Criminal Court.